Queyrouzec/DevScript/README.md

 # DevScript

 A superset of Javascript

 This is an initial set of opinions on what a version of javascript made for developers would look like.
 It is currently very tentative.

 Because this is an initial opinion, outside input is strongly encouraged.
-Much of this takes inspration from Dart, Rust, and Elixir.
+Much of this takes inspiration from Dart, Rust, and Elixir.
 The syntax in this README is not the planned upon syntax; it is just what ever I thought would best convey my intent.
 It will be updated in the future to reflect the language.

-__Not all syntax or functions match or work in examples from specific languages.
-This is so that people who aren't from those languages can understand what's going on.__
+**Not all syntax or functions match or work in examples from specific languages.
+This is so that people who aren't from those languages can understand what's going on.**
 For example `print(object)` is going to clearer than `IO.inspect object`.
-Since this is a superset of JS, JS and TS syntax will be the only ones with complete accaracy when not disscussing ways to change to their syntax.
+Since this is a superset of JS, JS and TS syntax will be the only ones with complete accuracy when not discussing ways to change to their syntax.

 ## Goals